-The US and France have a tax treaty in place which is helpful when determining both which country should be paid specific taxes and at what point those taxes should be paid.
-The US – France tax treaty is an expat’s guide to ensuring the taxes are paid to the right country.
-The treaty is relatively straightforward, but for any questions it is recommended to seek expat tax advice.
+The US and France have a tax treaty in place that helps determine which country should be paid specific taxes and at what point those taxes should be paid.
+The treaty is relatively straightforward, but for any questions, we recommend seeking professional expat tax advice.

-Like the US fiscal year, the French tax year is the calendar year.
-When taxes are paid, however, depends on your residence status, where you are located, and how you file.
+Like the US fiscal year, the French tax year matches the calendar year.
+When taxes are due depends on your residence status, where you are located, and how you file.

-If you are a resident and filing a paper return, your returns are due May 30th of the year following the tax year.
-If you are a resident and e-filing, your returns will be due on the 9th, 16th,or 23rd of June, depending on your address.
+If you are a resident and filing a paper return, your returns are due May 18th of the year following the tax year.
+If you are a resident and e-filing, your returns will be due on May 31.
+For non-residents, French taxes are due June 7th.

 Social Security in France

-The US-France Totalization Agreement explains to which country social security is paid under each residency and employment circumstance.
+The US-France Totalization Agreement determines which country has first rights to charge social security under various employment arrangements.

 If a US employer sent you to work for less than five years, you pay into US Social Security.
-If your assignment is more than five years, you pay into French social security.
-If you were hired in France by either a French or US employer, you pay into France’s social security.
+If your assignment is more than five years, you pay into the French social security program.
+If you were hired in France by either a French or US employer, you pay into France’s social security program.
 If you are on a US government assignment, you pay into US Social Security regardless of residency.

 Is Foreign Income Taxed Within France?

 Worldwide income will be taxed in France if you are considered a French resident.
 While the US-France tax treaty does exclude certain types of income, any excluded income is still taken into consideration when determining what tax rate will be applied to your personal income in France.
-For individuals who are non-residents, they will only be required to pay French taxes on income that is sourced from France.
+Individuals who are non-residents will only be required to pay French taxes on income that is sourced from France.